The Last Song (2010 film): Production

+Development

-DevelopmentThe Last Song began when Disney executive Jason Reed met with Miley Cyrus to discuss her future career plans.
+The Last Song began when Disney executive Jason Reed met with Miley Cyrus to discuss her future career plans.
 At the time, Cyrus had been known mainly for starring as a pop star on Disney Channel's Hannah Montana, a children's television series that had expanded into a globally successful media franchise.
 As the series neared its end, Disney hoped to create a star vehicle to help Cyrus break out of the pop persona she had developed through the franchise and to introduce Cyrus to older audiences.
 During her meeting with Reed, Cyrus expressed a desire to film a movie similar to A Walk to Remember, a 2002 film based on a novel by Nicholas Sparks.
 A Walk to Remember helped Mandy Moore, then a teen pop star much like Cyrus, launch an acting career.
 Disney called Adam Shankman, director of A Walk to Remember, who signed on to produce the potential Cyrus film along with his sister and Offspring Entertainment production company partner, Jennifer Gibgot.
 Tish Cyrus, Cyrus' mother and co-manager, became the film's executive producer.
 Cyrus' acting representation, United Talent Agency, then contacted Sparks, also a UTA client, to ask if he had plans for a novel appropriate for a film adaptation starring Cyrus.